 - Fold3 is home to millions of U.S. military records.
 Ancestry.com subscribers can upgrade their subscription to include Fold3 access, or you can subscribe separately.

 - RootsWeb: This is a free and long-lived family history web resource, now hosted by Ancestry.
 “The primary purpose and function of RootsWeb.com is to connect people so that they can help each other and share genealogical research,” says the site.
 “Most resources on RootsWeb.com are designed to facilitate such connections.”
-Click here to explore various way to use RootsWeb: search it, contribute records, upload your family tree, post your family surnames on a board others can see, and more.
+Click here to learn how to get started with RootsWeb.